strawlab/strand-braid/strand-braid-user/users-guide/README.md

 ## Building

-This user's guide can be built with [mdBook](https://rust-lang.github.io/mdBook) into a website with the command:
+This user's guide can be built with [mdBook](https://rust-lang.github.io/mdBook).
+(If you have `cargo` installed, you can install this with `cargo install mdbook`.)

+Build the User's Guide website with the command:

     mdbook build